davidarchanjo/spring-certified-developer-study-guide/README.md

 Aspect-Oriented Programming (AOP) complements Object-Oriented Programming (OOP) by providing another way of thinking about program structure.
 The key unit of modularity in OOP is the _class_ whereas in AOP the unit of modularity is the _aspect_.

 ### CORE CONCEPTS OF AOP
-* **Cross-Cutting Concerns** - are common functions that span on multiple points of an application.
+* **Cross-Cutting Concerns** - are common functions that span on multiple points of an application, such as logging, transaction management, data validation, etc;

-* **Join Point** - is any point during the execution of a program, such as the execution of a method, the handling of an exception or a field access etc. Spring AOP only supports _method execution join points_.
+* **Join Point** - is any point during the execution of a program, such as the execution of a method, the handling of an exception or a field access etc. In Spring AOP a join point is always the execution of a method;

-* **Advice** - represents an action(s) taken by an **Aspect** at a particular **Join Point**.
-There are five different types of Advices:
+* **Advice** - is an action(s) taken by an **Aspect** at a particular **Join Point**.
+There are five different types of Advices;

 * **Pointcut** - is an expression language of AOP that matches **Joint Point**.
+Spring uses the AspectJ pointcut expression language by default;

-* **Introduction** - is a means to declare additional methods and fields for a type, allowing to introduce new interface to any advised object.
+* **Introduction** - is a means to declare additional methods and fields for a type, allowing to introduce new interface to any advised object;

 * **Target Object** - is the object being advised by one or more **Aspects**, i.e. the object on which advices are applied.
-It is known as proxied objects in Spring.
+It is known as proxied objects in Spring;

-* **Aspect** - is a class that contains Advices, Join Points etc.
+* **Aspect** - is a class that contains Advices, Join Points etc;

-* **Interceptor** - is an Aspect that contains only one advice
+* **Interceptor** - is an Aspect that contains only one advice;

 * **AOP Proxy** - is an object created by the AOP framework in order to implement the aspect contracts.
-In the Spring Framework, an AOP proxy will be a _proxied object_.
+In Spring, an AOP proxy will be a _proxied object_;

 * **Weaving** - is the process of linking aspects with other application types or objects to create an advised object.
 Weaving can be done at compile time, load time or runtime.
-Spring AOP Framework performs weaving at runtime.
+Spring AOP performs weaving at runtime;

 ## KEY ANNOTATIONS
+`@EnableAspectJAutoProxy` -

-`@Aspect` - is used to indicate a marked `@Component` class as an aspect declaration.
+`@Aspect` - is used to mark a `@Component` class as an Aspect declaration.

 `@Before` - Executes before a Join Point.